soham-gosavi2612/iitg.ai-rectask/README.md

 ## 1.Overview

-Our aim is to develop a machine-learning model to forecast electricity demand (MW) PGCB.
+Our aim was to develop a machine-learning model to forecast electricity demand (MW) PGCB.
 The goal is to predict the next hour's demand using historical load data, weather information, and economic indicators.
 The final model achieves a **Mean Absolute Percentage Error (MAPE) of approximately 7.59%** on unseen test data.

 ## 2. Data Collection & Description